 Under the proportionate consolidation method, each transaction of the joint venture affects the investor's books in the same way as its own transactions except for the quantum of impact which depends on the investor's share in the joint venture.

 IFRS has replaced the proportionate consolidation method by the equity method, a method in which the net interest in a joint venture and the income earned by the venture are included in the investor's statement of financial position and statement of profit or loss as single line items.

-Company A controls 50% of Company J. Company A's revenues are $200 million while revenues of Company J are $80 million.
-Company A's total assets are $1,000 million, its liabilities are $600 million and its shareholders' equity is $400 million while Company J's total assets are $600 million, total liabilities are $450 million and its shareholders' equity is $150 million.
+Company A controls 50% of Company J. Company A's revenue is $200 million and Company J revenue is $80 million.
+Company A's total assets are $1,000 million, total liabilities are $600 million and shareholders' equity is $400 million while Company J's total assets are $600 million, total liabilities are $450 million and shareholders' equity is $150 million.

-Revenues reported on the income statement prepared under the proportionate consolidation would equal $240 million ($200 million revenues of Company A plus 50% of Company J revenues of $80 million).
+Revenues reported on the income statement prepared under proportionate consolidation would equal $240 million.